Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Key differences

-Some may say that business personas are more rational than consumer personas.
+Business personas seem to be more rational than consumer personas.
 This isn't entirely true.
-People are irrational and it's their nature.
+People are irrational, and it's their nature.
 However, there are many constraints in business that make the process of decision-making less irrational.

-So if we take each stakeholder individually, we will see notes of irrationality.
-But, once they're in one room, they will have to appeal to rationality in order to come to a decision.
+So, if we take each stakeholder individually, we will see notes of irrationality.
+But, once they're in one room, they will have to appeal to rationality to come to a decision.

 Also, if in B2C the buyer persona is often the end-user, customer journeys in B2B are a great example of a buyer vs. user persona division.